Dr Daniel Blackman CPsychol AFBPsS

 My practice is in Wolsingham, which is a 14-mile drive from Durham City.
 The practice itself is furnished to a high standard, is centrally heated, and offers private off-street parking.

-As well as offering sessions in person, I also provide a virtual clinic using an interface similar to Skype.
+As well as offering sessions in person, I also provide a virtual clinic using Zoom.
 This enables me to provide a high-quality service to people who are unable to travel to Wolsingham, or who prefer to participate from home.

 Training, qualifications & experience